How We Ranked These Services (2026)

 How I Tested These Organic Meal Kits

 I signed up for every service on this list with my own credit card.
-No press accounts, no free samples, no “send us your best box” requests.
-I ordered weekly deliveries for 8-12 weeks per service (February through May 2026), rotating between different meal plans to test variety.
+No press accounts, no free samples, no "send us your best box" requests.
+I ordered weekly deliveries for 8-12 weeks per service (February through June 12, 2026), rotating between different meal plans to test variety.
 Total spent: $2,847.
-My partner and I ate everything. no throwing away meals we didn’t like and pretending they were good.
+My partner and I ate everything: no throwing away meals we didn't like and pretending they were good.

 I also checked delivery consistency (did it arrive cold?), packaging waste (how much went in the trash?), and customer service responsiveness (what happens when something's missing?).
 Green Chef had zero delivery failures in 12 weeks.
 Purple Carrot had one box arrive warm (they refunded it immediately).
 Home Chef had the most packaging waste.
 Sunbasket's customer service took 48 hours to respond vs. Green Chef's same-day replies.